ryedin/site/_services/papertrail.md

     $ convox services link pt --app myapp2
     Linked papertrail to myapp2

 This kicks off the configuring a AWS Kinesis event source for the log forwarder.
-Creation of the event source and the first batch of events can take a minute to show up in Papertrail.
+Creation of the event source and the first batch of events can take 2 minutes to show up in Papertrail.

 ### Unlinking Papertrail from an app